alexhokl/notes/dotnet.md

 - `IServiceCollection.AddScoped` one per HTTP request
 - `IServiceCollection.AddTransient` always create a new instance upon injection

+##### Environment variables

+- Environment variables are available in `IConfiguration` objects
+- Setting environment variable `Logging:LogLevel:Default` to `INFO` can change log level of an application

 ### Entity Framework (EF)

 ##### Update database to a specified migration